nexmo-community/swift-vapor-drop-in-audio/README.md

 Set a custom working directory for your project.
 Go to _Product > Scheme > Edit Scheme..._ and set the working directory to the root folder of your project.

-Start a Postgres database via your terminal:
+Start a Postgres database via your terminal.
+You can do so either with a Docker Postgres image or with Postgres directly:

 Postgres:

 `createuser -d vapor_username; createdb -h localhost -p 5432 -U vapor_username  vapor_database`

 Docker: